Hor Ohannesian

-Hor Ohannesian (Гор Варданович Оганнесян; born August 7, 1994, in Melitopol) is a Ukrainian freestyle wrestler.
-He is bronze medalist of the 2019 European Games.
+Gor Ohannesian (Гор Варданович Оганнесян; born August 7, 1994, in Melitopol) is a Ukrainian freestyle wrestler.
+He was a bronze medalist in the 2019 European Games.

 Sports career

 At the 2017 European Championships, Ohannesian ranked 5th losing in semifinals against Borislav Novachkov from Bulgaria and in bronze medal bout against David Habat from Slovenia.
 Ohannesian reached round of 16 at the 2017 World Championships.

 His first international success came in 2018.
 He won bronze medal at the 2019 European Games in Minsk.
 At the tournament, he won against Selahattin Kılıçsallayan from Turkey in the round of 16 and against Abdellatif Mansour from Italy in the quarterfinals.
 Though he lost to Haji Aliyev from Azerbaijan in the semifinals, he was victorious in the bronze medal bout against Valodya Frangulyan from Armenia.
 He received a medal from the President of Ukraine for this achievement.
 2019 World Championships was not successful for Ohannesian: he lost in the first round against Vazgen Tevanyan from Armenia.

 Ohannesian competed for a quota place for the 2020 Summer Olympics.
-At the World Olympic Qualification Tournament, he reached quarterfinals where he lost to Jordan Oliver from the USA.
+At the World Olympic Qualification Tournament, he reached quarterfinals where he lost to Jordan Oliver from the United States.